a-sit-plus/signum/docs/docs/indispensable-asn1.md

 Relevant _Indispensable_ classes like `CryptoPublicKey`, `X509Certificate`, `Pkcs10CertificationRequest`, etc. all
 implement `Asn1Encodable` and their respective companions implement `Asn1Decodable`.
-This is an essential pattern, making the ASN.1 engine work the way it does.
+This remains an essential pattern and is fully supported.
-We have opted against using kotlinx.serialization for maximum flexibility and more convenient debugging.
+In addition, this module now also provides first-class DER integration for `kotlinx.serialization` (see section above).
 The following section provides more details on the various patterns used for ASN.1 encoding and decoding.

 ### Generic Patterns